sambergo/ChatLeevi/README.md

 3. Install the Expo CLI with `npm install -g expo-cli`
 4. Start the app with `expo start`

-Note: Voice recording and transcription features may not work properly on Android simulators.
-It is recommended to test these features on a physical device or iOS simulator.
+## Usage

-## Structure of the app
+The app can be run on an iOS or Android emulator, or on a physical device with the necessary Expo app installed.

-The app has the following main components:
+Once the app is running, the user can type or record their questions and receive corresponding responses from the app.

-- `Home`: the main screen of the app, where users can ask questions and see Leevi's responses.
+To save an OpenAI API key, the user can navigate to the settings page and input their API key.
+The key will be stored securely and can be retrieved or updated in the same settings page.

-- `Settings`: a screen where users can save their OpenAI API key for future use.
+## License

-The app also has various helper functions for working with audio recordings, sending requests to OpenAI APIs, and handling user interactions with the app.
+Distributed under the MIT License.
+See `LICENSE` for more information.